-We are a small independent grant making foundation supporting charities that make a meaningful difference to people’s lives.
+We are a small independent grant making foundation that supports charities making a meaningful difference to people’s lives.

 We established our Foundation in October 2014 and became a registered charity with the Charity Commission in December 2014 having previously dealt with charitable giving through our trust at CAF and personal donations.
 Increasingly we felt that we would be more effective by setting up the Foundation.
 We closed our CAF trust in 2015 and transferred all the assets to the Foundation.

 There are three reasons for creating our Foundation: